Trolley Tour Takes Approximately 90 Minutes

 Cameras are Permitted

-On this 90-minute trolley tour, you will have the opportunity to explore the city of Savannah - America's Most Haunted City - while your guide provides you with verifiable accounts of the murders, mysteries, and spirits of the area's past.
+On this 90-minute trolley tour, you will have the opportunity to explore America's Most Haunted City while your guide provides you with verifiable accounts of the murders, mysteries, and spirits of the area's past.
 Listen to tragic tales of some of the most prominent Savannah spirits, including Alice Reily, Nathaniel Green, and Anna the ghost that haunts the area's hotels.
 The trolley will take you throughout the entire historic district, taking you past the sights listed below and many others.
+The Evening Haunted Trolley will let you decide for yourself whether Savannah's haunting tales are fabricated from its long, sometimes tumultuous history or they are set in a bed of credence.

 Detailed Tour Itinerary